scikit-learn/blog/_posts/2022-09-29-salta-sprint.md

   {% include postauthor.html %}
 </div>

-In September of 2022, the [SciPy Latin America](https://pythoncientifico.ar/) conference will take place in Salta, Argentina.
+In September of 2022, the [SciPy Latin America](https://pythoncientifico.ar/) conference took place in Salta, Argentina.
-As part of the event, we are organizing a [scikit-learn sprint](https://pythoncientifico.ar/events/sprints/) for the people attending.
+As part of the event, we organized a [scikit-learn sprint](https://pythoncientifico.ar/events/sprints/).
-The main idea is to introduce the participants to the open source world and help them make their first contribution.
-The sprint event is in-person.
+The main idea was to introduce the participants to the open source world and help them make their first contribution.
+The sprint event was an in-person event.

 <img src="https://pythoncientifico.ar/static/assets/images/scipy-la-2022_logo.png" alt="SciPy logo" width="50%" height="50%" >